edissyum/opencaptureformem/README.md

  - Fully logged, infos and errors
  - For now it deals only with **PDF** or **JPG** files
  - Check integrity of a file to avoid processing incomplete files
- - Handle different process type
+ - Handle different process type (List of default process in config.ini : <code>processAvailable</code>)
  - QR Code recognition from a file to reconcile it with the original document

 # Installation
 ## Linux Distributions
 Tested with :
+- Ubuntu 18.04 with Python 3.7.4 & Tesseract v4.0.0-beta.1 (Used for development)
 - Ubuntu 18.10 with Python 3.7.1 & Tesseract v4.0.0-beta.1
 - Ubuntu Server 18.10 with Python 3.7.1 or Python 3.6.7 & Tesseract v4.0.0-beta.1
 - Ubuntu Server 18.04.3 with Python 3.6.9 & Tesseract v4.0.0-beta.1